Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.visualizations/Documentation~/README.md

 ### TF Topics and Tracking

-There are three options, found via the TF Tracking Settings, for how to visualize messages with stamped headers with respect to the TF tree.
+There are three options, found via the `TF Tracking Settings`, for how to visualize messages with stamped headers with respect to the TF tree.

 **Tracking Type - Track Latest:** This setting reads the `frame_id` from the message header, queries the transform tree for the *latest* transform from that parent link, and draws the visualization with respect to that transform.
 With this setting, the drawing object will appear as a child GameObject of the GameObject corresponding to the proper `frame_id`.
 The drawing will have a zeroed local position and rotation, and the frame GameObject will be transformed based on the latest transform information.